michaelcharleswood/michaelcharleswood/README.md

-- 👋 Hi, I’m @michaelcharleswood
+- 👋 Hi, I’m @michaelcharleswood.
-- 👀 I’m interested in ...
+- 👀 I’m interested in all things related to application delivery and virtualization.
-- 💞️ I’m looking to collaborate on Citrix and VMware related products
+- 💞️ I’m looking to collaborate on Citrix and VMware related products.
 - 📫 How to reach me here: https://virtualizebrief.com

 Father of five.
 Husband of one.
 Citrix Certified Professional in Virtualization (CCP-V) and a Microsoft Certified Systems Engineer (MCSE) working in the IT arena to make life better for people.